techgrounds/techgrounds-FvL69-1/03_Networking/NTW-05_ip_addressing.md

 * WLAN = wireless local area network (your wifi network)
 * IPv4 = 32 bit address
 * IPv6 = 128 bit address
-* NAT = Network Address Translating
+* NAT = Network Address Translation
         Makes sure that a router always can assign an uniq IP(v4) address to a device that wants to connect to the internet.

 ## STUDY: